andy-9/scraping_wgcompany/README.md

 * selenium = "^4.5.0"

 Simple webscraping is not possible because the database cannot be accessed by hyperlink.
-Thus the the app makes use of the selenium library to call the site (<a href="http://www.wgcompany.de/cgi-bin/seite?st=1&mi=20&li=100" target="_blank" rel="noopener noreferrer">wgcompany</a>) and set a few parameters (looking for permanent, show last entries first).
+Thus the app makes use of the selenium library to access the site (<a href="http://www.wgcompany.de/cgi-bin/seite?st=1&mi=20&li=100" target="_blank" rel="noopener noreferrer">wgcompany</a>) and set a few parameters (looking for permanent, show last entries first).

 ## Installation